chrisl8/ArloBot/README.md

 ## Contributing
 All code contributions are greatly welcomed!
 I almost always accept pull requests.
 Worst case, I accept it, find an issue, and fix it, but even code that I have to fix up is better than code I have to write from scratch!
 Feel free to use this repository for [Hacktoberfest](https://hacktoberfest.digitalocean.com/) or other code contribution events, or just to get your feet wet using git.
 I'm happy to get spelling corrections and documentation improvements.
-I use [prettier](https://prettier.io/) on my JavaScript code and [Black](https://pypi.org/project/black/) on my Python code to format it.
+I use [prettier](https://prettier.io/) on my JavaScript code, [Black](https://pypi.org/project/black/) on my Python code, and [shfmt](https://github.com/mvdan/sh) on my Bash code to format it.
 However, I won't let code formatting prevent me from accepting a pull request.
 I can tidy it up later.